TheyCallMeMattyD/budget-tracker/README.md

 >9.
 [Questions?](#Questions?)

 ## Installation
->Please install required dependencies using the following code: `npm install express`, and `npm install mongoose`.
+>Please install required dependencies using the following code: `npm install express`, `npm install mongoose`, `npm install morgan`, and `npm install compression`.
+You will also need to run `npm install bootstrap`.
+Please see additional documentation on MongoDB to install your own cluster and database.

 ## Usage
->Once you have installed the required dependencies, run the app using the following code in your terminal: `npm run start`.
+>Once you have installed the required dependencies, run the app using the following code in your terminal: `npm run start` to view it in your local browser at localhost:3000.
+>
->OR... if you'd just like to use the app on the Heroku website host, you can access it here:
+>OR... if you'd just like to see the app on the Heroku website host, you can access it here:
 >hhttps://mattybudget.herokuapp.com/.

 ## Technologies